Cardiac Cath Lab

 Nurses with at least two years of direct patient care experience with these populations are given the opportunity to become professionally certified cardiovascular nurses through the American Nurses Credentialing Center and certified clinical transplant nurses through the American Board for Transplant Certification.

-In the Vascular Surgery & Transplant Unit, a multidisciplinary team, including patients and family, work together to promote recovery and return to optimal health.
+In the Vascular Surgery and Transplant Unit, a multidisciplinary team, including patients and family, work together to promote recovery and return to optimal health.
+Nurses will have the opportunity to work closely with the CVICU team to care for post operative patients to ensure they have the most successful outcomes.
+VSTU nurses have the opportunity to be specialty trained in the following: